Birmun/Linux/Readme.md

 ------------------------------------------------

-# IP & VPN check - ip2.sh.
+# IP & VPN check - ip2.sh

-To use the script, simply download it, and make it executable.
+To use the script, simply download it and make it executable.

 `chmod +x ip2.sh`